HealthBioscienceIDEAS/aic2023-workshop/docs/dmri-preproc.md

 We are ready to run eddy!
 Please refer to <https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/eddy> for all the details

 However, eddy takes a long time to run (about 40 minutes either on the VM or on a MacBook Pro), so we've run it for a few subjects already.
 The outputs can be found in `~/data/diffusionMRI/processed_sourcedata`.
-You can copy the directory `participant_ID/eddy/` in the folder of the participant you are currently processing to continue running the next steps.
-The file that we need is `*_eddy_corrected.nii.gz` .

 As eddy creates a lot of output files, it can be good practice to create a separate directory to store the outputs so we keep things more organized, as done in the `processed_sourcedata` directory.
 For example, if you type `ls `~/data/diffusionMRI/processed_sourcedata/sub-OAS30001/eddy/` you will see all the eddy outputs for this given participant.

 Eddy also takes a lot of input arguments, as depicted below\
 <img width="570" alt="eddy" src="https://user-images.githubusercontent.com/19730876/177518376-64bceb1e-d1ee-4a29-b694-7f0aa8095019.png">\